Cultural History

 The museum respects the protection and preservation of natural and cultural resources; to this end, we cannot accept:

-Once again, thank you for your interest in the Museum of the Rockies collections.
+Once again, thank you for your interest in Museum of the Rockies' collections.
 As extensive as our collections are, they were built primarily through donations such as yours.
 We greatly appreciate your contribution to the history and understanding of our region.